cortez24rus/3X-UI-auto-deployment/README.md

 ### Includes:

-1. 3X-UI Xray server configuration:
+1. Xray server configuration with 3X-UI:
    - VLESS-TCP-XTLS-Vision и VLESS-TCP-REALITY (Steal from yourself).
    - Connection of subscription and JSON subscription for automatic configuration updates.
 2. Configuring NGINX reverse proxy on port 443.